 Note: Numbers of rimegepant-exposed subjects represent the number of exposed pregnancies needed for the maternal outcomes (abortion, stillbirth, elective termination, pre-eclampsia/eclampsia) or the number of mother-infant pairs for live birth outcomes (major congenital malformations, small for gestational age, preterm birth). ^a Assuming 80% power, alpha = 0.05, a ratio of exposed to unexposed subjects of 1:3.
-Calculations were done with PS: Power and Sample Size Calculation version 3.1.6, Oct-201870.
+Calculations were done with i Fingar et al. (2006).

+PS: Power and Sample Size Calculation version 3.1.6, Oct-2018 (Dupont and Plummer, 1990).